trphume/seatlect-services/database/README.md

 - **description** - Short description of the business, will be displayed on the mobile application
 - **displayImage** - Equivalent to a profile photo
 - **images** - List of image resource url
+- **placement** - Array of placement document objects
+- **menu** -Array of menu document objects

+Note that placement and menu are **templates** which is used during the **creation of reservation document**.

-### `placement`
+#### `placement`

-The **placement** collection contains information on the *floor layout* of a business.
+The **placement** document contains information on the *floor layout template* of a business.
 Businesses can have several placement that they can choose to apply to their reservation schedule.
+The following define the schema for a placement document.

-### `menu`
+#### `menu`

-The **menu** collection contains a *list of items** which can be customers can browse through or pre-order during reservation.
+The **menu** document contains a *list of items template* of a business.
 Businesses can have several menu that they choose to apply to their reservation schedule.
+The following define the schema for a placement document.

 ### `menu_item`

 The **menu_item** collection contains information on a particular item.
+It is in its own collection because a business may have lots of menu items that result in exceeding MongoDB document size limit.

 ### `reservation`